ambroseled/Graph-Algorithms/README.md

 # Python-Algorithms
-Collection of algorithms written in Python.
-Includes simple graph theory algorithms, convex hull computation algorithms, simple base conversion algorithms and simple crptographic ciphers.
+Collection of algorithms written in Python, some written out of interest others were written for assigments at the University of Canterbury.
+Including simple graph theory algorithms, convex hull computation algorithms, simple base conversion algorithms and simple crptographic ciphers.

 ## Graph Algorithms
 - Breadth First Search